This explainer was last updated on May 19, 2026.

 Debates Surrounding List Maintenance

-A recent concern has been an increase in activist efforts to conduct voter list maintenance practices themselves, fueled by the belief that the 2020 election was fraudulent and that state list maintenance procedures are unreliable.
+A recent concern has been an increase in activist efforts to conduct voter list maintenance practices independently, fueled by the belief that the 2020 election was fraudulent and that state list maintenance procedures are unreliable.
 One such project, a web scraper called “EagleAI,” was deployed by the “Election Integrity Network,” an organization advocating for more restrictive voting policies in key swing states.
-Sourcing from the National Change of Address database, voter tax property data, and criminal justice records, EagleAI conducts data-matching methods that have been criticized as faulty to pool extensive lists of voters from around the country who are purportedly ineligible to vote.
+Using the National Change of Address database, voter tax property data, and criminal justice records, EagleAI conducts data-matching methods that have been criticized as faulty to pool extensive lists of voters from around the country who are purportedly ineligible to vote.
 The Election Integrity Network and other such groups have focused their efforts on encouraging election officials and state lawmakers to disavow ERIC and replace it with EagleAI.

 Conclusion